tencentyun/intlcloud-documents/yehe_doc/物联网/物联网通信/控制台使用手册/规则引擎/数据转发到时序数据库_intl_en.md

  - timestamp(): the current system time of the message hitting the rule engine.
  - Constant: it needs to be a Unix timestamp in seconds; if it is left empty, the current time of the message hitting the rule engine will be used by default.
 >!If you change the unit of the timestamp of the CTSDB metric to a unit other than second (such as millisecond) after the rule is created, subsequent data writes may fail.
-- **Data Field**: for the type, you can select tag or field type in CTSDB; for the restriction on field name, please see [Overview](https://intl.cloud.tencent.com/document/product/1100/40910); the value has 3 configuration methods: field value of the original message imported through `${}`, constant, or fixed value.
+- **Data Fields**: for the type, you can select tag or field type in CTSDB; for the restriction on field name, please see [Overview](https://intl.cloud.tencent.com/document/product/1100/40910); the value has 3 configuration methods: field value of the original message imported through `${}`, constant, or fixed value.

 ## Advanced Configuration Description